 Revelstoke Museum and Archives offers a summer program for children.
 The program is now in its 20th year!
 Heritage Explorers meets every Thursday in July and August from 2:00 to 3:30 pm and is geared for children ages 4 to 7.
 The program includes crafts, learning activities, and games.

-Pre-teen Explorers for children ages 8 to 12 meets every Tuesday in July and August from 2:00 to 4:00 pm and features crafts, learning activities, and games for older children.
+Junior Curator’s Club for children ages 8 to 12 meets every Tuesday in July and August from 2:00 to 4:00 pm and gives older children an opportunity to learn more about the museum and to even help to design an exhibit!

 Visiting families are welcome to register their children.
 It’s a fun way to learn about Revelstoke, and to meet other children their age.